abi4010132/Data-management-Mod-Signal-Game-Thesis/README.md

 <li> 'General', this folder contains the filled in general questionnaires of each participant. </li>
 </ul>

 The files are named based on the participant ID in the format SXPY, where X is the number of the experiment session and Y is the player number given to the participant in that session.
-To track these answers back to the game_data you would have to backtrack using the tables found in Game Data.
+To track these answers back to the game_data you have to backtrack using the tables found in [Running the experiment](#running-the-experiment).

 ### Analysis